lruijsink/single-header-starter/README.md

 # Single header library starter
-This is a project starter for creating your own single header library.
+This is a project starter for creating your own single C++ header library.
 It uses CMake as a build tool, Catch2 for unit testing, Quom for automatic single header generation, clang-format for code formatting, and provides a basic Github workflow to automate testing and verification of your library.

+Based on my project 'alex': https://github.com/lruijsink/alex

 # Setup
 Once you've picked a name for your project, change the following: